The SDSN at the 2025 UN High-Level Political Forum

 Organizers: SDSN and GEIDCO

 To advance the SDG agenda and achieve SDG 7 (Affordable and Clean Energy), the global energy transition must be driven by inclusive, equitable, and region-specific strategies that prioritize economic growth, foster collaboration, and enable investment in clean energy infrastructure.
-This HLPF side event will explore the current landscape of clean energy development in the Global South, highlighting both the challenges and opportunities ahead.
-The event will showcase successful case studies, innovative financing and deployment models, and data-driven solutions that demonstrate practical, scalable pathways toward a sustainable energy future.
+This HLPF side event explored the current landscape of clean energy development in the Global South, highlighting both the challenges and opportunities ahead.
+The event showcased successful case studies, innovative financing and deployment models, and data-driven solutions that demonstrate practical, scalable pathways toward a sustainable energy future

 Global Higher Education Symposium